 TRANSCENDENCE: NELL, ANGELICA MESITI, AURA SATZ (UK)

-A suite of three major works by Nell, Angelica Mesiti and Aura Satz explore altered consciousness and the spiritual or hallucinatory force of music.
+A suite of three major works by Nell, Angelica Mesiti and Aura Satz explored altered consciousness and the spiritual or hallucinatory force of music.

 The optical and auditory repetitions of British artist Aura Satz’s film Sound Seam 2010 create hypnotic transcendence.
 The work refers to Rainer Maria Rilke’s text Primal Sound 1919, in which a phonograph needle plays the coronal suture of a human skull.
 These secret voices are paired with images of anatomy and sound recording technology in a hypnotic intermingling; stereocilia and cochlea, gramophone grooves and wax cylinders.
 An eerie and ethereal musical composition interlaces with the tale of a mournful love story and attempts to decode an elusive secret.
 Memory and time, macro and micro, internal and external are tangled in this work that evokes the mind-altering potential of sound.